FILMS

 Diary of a Snake Bite Death (Science Friday) - 2.1 million views on YouTube

-I make videos for institutions, too—stuff like curator interviews, lo-fi public service announcements, as well as trailers.
+I make videos for institutions, too—stuff like curator interviews, public service announcements, as well as trailers.

 The Hidden History of Black Dolls (New-York Historical Society)